Brewers vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and William Contreras will hit the field when the Kansas City Royals and Milwaukee Brewers meet on Friday at American Family Field.
+Bobby Witt Jr. and the Kansas City Royals will take the field against the Milwaukee Brewers and starter Adrian Houser on Saturday.
+First pitch is at 7:10 PM ET at American Family Field.

-Oddsmakers list the Brewers as -250 favorites on the moneyline, while giving the underdog Royals +195 moneyline odds to win.
-The matchup's over/under is listed at 8.5 runs.
+The favored Brewers have -165 moneyline odds against the underdog Royals, who are listed at +140.
+The over/under for the game is set at 9 runs.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.